remix-run/react-router/docs/explanation/type-safety.md

 ];
 ```

-Then, you can import route-specific types like so:
+You can import route-specific types like so:

 ```tsx filename=app/routes/product.tsx
 import type * as Route from "./+types.product";